OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 >Remove from the Blocklist: [prefix] rm block [name or UUID]

 ## Runaway
 This command wipes the owner list and returns all collar settings to default.
+AUTH=norun~0 to disable runaway in Settings